jrosburg/Resume/README.md

 ---

 #### **WORK EXPERIENCE**
 #####  **Detroit Tigers**
 *Performance Science Associate (Jan.
 2023 - Dec.
 2023)*

 - As Performance Science Associate, I played an important role in the collection and processing of biomechanical and statistical data for player development.
   - Utilized SQL to pull athlete information from large databases and R to create and execute reports.
   - Created and edited data collection procedures to improve efficiency across the performance science department.
-- Managed over 30 player and staff profiles for performance technologies and rster spots throught the organization.
+- Managed over 30 player and staff profiles for performance technologies and roster spots throughout the organization.

 ##### **Tampa Bay Rays**
 *Performance Science Intern (Mar.
 2022 - Oct.
 2022)*

 - Conducted weekly assessments on 25-35 players.
-- Managed and operated palyer development techologies.
+- Managed and operated player development technologies.
-- Daily data entry of athlete perfromance information into player managemnt software, Smartabase.
+- Daily data entry of athlete performance information into player management software, Smartabase.

-##### **Universtiy of South Dakota**
+##### **University of South Dakota**
 *Graduate Teaching Assistant (Aug.
 2017 - May 2019)*

-- Collected an danalyzed data to study movement patterns in collegiate athletes
+- Collected and analyzed data to study movement patterns in collegiate athletes
   - Utilized in-ground force plates and Vicon motion capture cameras.
 - Instructor of Record for undergraduate Kinesiology courses.